Icon-Newsletter

 Considering all their pros and cons, the SSS PESO Fund and MP2 suit different needs.

 The MP2 is the better savings option for self-employed and voluntary members, as well as low-income earners with a limited budget who can’t afford to pay the full maximum monthly SSS contributions.
-It’s a great way to save up for a big purchase or anything you need in five years, like funding your travel.
+It’s a great way to save up for a big purchase, like a travel fund.

 On the other hand, the SSS PESO Fund is more suitable for employees, as their employers shoulder a bigger portion of their monthly SSS contributions.
 If you’re earning a higher income, it can also help you save for retirement.